abacusmodeling/abacus-develop/toolchain/README.md

 ```
 And also, you can fix `permission denied` problem via `chmod +x`
 if `pre_set.sh` have no execution permission.

+### libtorch and deepks problem
+If deepks feature have problem, you can manually change libtorch version
+from 2.0.1 to 1.12.0 in `toolchain/scripts/stage4/install_libtorch.sh`.
+Also, you can install ABACUS without deepks by removing all the deepks and related options.

+NOTICE: if you want deepks feature, your intel-mkl environment should be accessible in building process. you can check it in `build_abacus_gnu.sh`

+### deepmd feature problem
+When you encounter problem like `GLIBCXX_3.4.29 not found`, it is sure that your `gcc` version is lower than the requirement of `libdeepmd`.

+After my test, you need `gcc`>11.3.1 to enable deepmd feature in ABACUS.

+### ELPA problem via Intel-oneAPI toolchain in AMD server
+The default compiler for Intel-oneAPI is `icpx` and `icx`, which will cause problem when compling ELPA in AMD server.

+The best way is to change `icpx` to `icpc`, `icx` to `icc`. user can manually change it in toolchain*.sh via `--with-intel-classic=yes`

+### LibRI and LibComm problem
+(There is some problem sometimes when compling with LibRI and LibComm, detailed information is needed)

+### Intel-oneAPI problem
+Sometimes Intel-oneAPI have problem to link `mpirun`,
+which will always show in 2023.2.0 version of MPI in Intel-oneAPI.
+Try `source /path/to/setvars.sh` or install another version of IntelMPI may help.

+More problem and possible solution can be accessed via [#2928](https://github.com/deepmodeling/abacus-develop/issues/2928)

 ## Advanced Installation Usage